symphonycms/symphonycms/README.markdown

 ### Via Git

+1. Pull from the master branch at `git://github.com/symphony/symphony-2.git`

-1. Use the following command to get Extensions up to date:
+2. Use the following command to get Extensions up to date:

 	git submodule init
 	git submodule update

+3. If updating from a version less than `2.0.5`, enable [Debug DevKit](http://github.com/symphony/debugdevkit/tree/master) and [Profile DevKit](http://github.com/symphony/profiledevkit/tree/master) extensions.

-2. Follow normal updating procedure below from step 2.
+4. Follow normal updating procedure below from step 2.

 ### Via the old fashioned way